-COPD (Chronic Obstructive Pulmonary Disease) - Overview
+COPD (Chronic Obstructive Pulmonary Disease) - Topic Overview

-important to find out as soon as you can.
+If there is a chance you could have COPD, it is very important to find out as soon as you can.
 This gives you time to take steps to slow the damage to your lungs.

 How is it treated?

 The best way to slow COPD is to quit smoking.
 This is the most important thing you can do.
 It is never too late to quit.
 No matter how long you have smoked or how serious your COPD is, quitting smoking can help stop the damage to your lungs.

 Your doctor can prescribe treatments that may help you manage your symptoms and feel better.

 - Medicines can help you breathe easier.
 Most of them are inhaled so they go straight to your lungs.
 If you get an inhaler, it is very important to use it just the way your health provider shows you.

 - A lung (pulmonary) rehab program can help you learn to manage your disease.
 A team of health professionals can provide counseling and teach you how to breathe easier, exercise, and eat well.